For information regarding prerequisite courses at VCU, refer to the VCU University Collegepre-dental hygiene program information.

 To successfully complete the dental hygiene curriculum, students are required to communicate clearly (in English) with faculty, students, staff and patients.
 To assure such competence, the Dental Hygiene Program requires any applicant whose native language is not English and who has been educated primarily outside of the United States to submit official Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores.

 Applicants are required to submit an official score with the application packet.
 The test must have been taken within the past two years (exempt if you have successfully completed 60 or more transferable semester credits at a two- or four- year postsecondary institution in the U.S., to include the full freshman English (non-ESL to include UNIV 111 and 112 or its transfer equivalent) requirements at the school with a grade of C or better).

 The Dental Hygiene Program does not conditionally admit applicants who have not met the requirement for proof of English proficiency.
 For more information visit the VCU Global Education Office.

 VCU’s dental hygiene program minimum TOEFL score requirements are 550 (paper) or 80 (internet-based).
 For more information about TOEFL testing, visit the Educational Testing Services website.

 VCU’s Dental Hygiene Program minimum IELTS score requirement is 6.0.

 Complete the online application and submit the required transcripts and application on or before Feb.
 15. Transcripts must be received by the Office of Admissions on or before Feb.
-15. Transcripts must include final grades for the fall semester just prior to the application deadline.
+15.

 Criminal background check